epidrome/os-fundamentals/bios/readsec.md

 1. Try the flag `-fda` for example, `qemu-system-x86_64 -fda binfile` which will set `dl` as `0x00`, it seems to work fine then.
 2. Explicitly use the flag `-boot`, e.g. `qemu-system-x86_64 binfile -boot c` which automatically sets `dl` as `0x80` and lets the bootloader read data
+---

+#### Excercise

+Try to read smthing from the disk.
+Read the character 'A'.
+You need to know in which cylinder your data is in, which head you should read and in which sector you need to read data from.
+In other words the address *CHS*.
+Also, you need to first define your disk, how many sectors you want to read and where they are loaded [hint: origin address + bootsector size].
+Define the registers ah [sector number], al [number of sectors to read], ch [cylinder number], cl [sector number], dh [head number], dl [drive number you set], es:bx [the address where you want to load the sectors].
+Then try to print the letter on screen using the *load* address you defined.